olanrewajudavid/JOIN_TABLES_SQL_VISUALIZATION/README.md

 # JOIN_TABLES_SQL_VISUALIZATION
-# This piece joins two datasets using INNER JOIN SQL SYNTAX
+## This piece joins two datasets using INNER JOIN SQL SYNTAX
-# Also visualization chart was created using PowerBI
+### Also visualization chart was created using PowerBI
+### Dowload the SQL code and run in SQL Server: You can also use MySQL Server
-# SSMS was used and below is the code
+### SQL Server was used and below is the code

 ``` use ap;
 /* Create Table to copy new data into */